 Characterization on SRM 2483 was performed using multiple independent techniques, including thermogravimetric analysis (TGA), prompt gamma activation analysis (PGAA), induced neutron activation analysis (INAA), inductively coupled plasma - mass spectroscopy (ICP-MS), resonant Raman scattering, UV-visible-near infrared fluorescence and absorbance spectroscopies, scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
 Values (certified, reference, or informational) are available without purchase on the SRM 2483 certificate (enter 2483 here).

-Upcoming reference materials include RM 8281 and RM 8282 (may be SRM 2482).
-RM 8281 will be a set of dispersed nanotube populations with different average lengths; the set includes a long, medium and short fraction, as well as a 1 % (mass/volume) surfactant blank.
+Reference materials RM 8281, a set of dispersed nanotube populations with different average lengths was released in 2013; the set includes a long, medium and short fraction, as well as a 1 % (mass/volume) surfactant blank.
 A set contains a sealed, sterilized, ampoule (~2.6 mL) of each component.
 These sets were produced using centrifugation based separation of a common parent dispersion produced from SRM 2483.
 Applications of these materials include fundamental research, instrument calibration, and EHS applications.

 Lead Organizational Unit:mml